gwallison/openFF/README.md

 The project uses a combination of automated methods and manual curation to remove much of the ambiguity of both chemical identification and quantity in the FracFocus data.

 Open-FF’s development between 2019 and 2023 is documented at [CodeOcean](https://doi.org/10.24433/CO.1058811.v16) and is currently being developed at GitHub.
-Publications using the Open-FF data include an analysis of chemicals regulated by the Safe Drinking Water Act, from which the industry has been exempted () and examinations of PFAS use and trade secret claims().
+Publications using the Open-FF data include [an analysis of chemicals regulated](https://doi.org/10.1016/j.envpol.2022.120552) by the Safe Drinking Water Act, from which the industry has been exempted and [examinations of PFAS](https://psr.org/wp-content/uploads/2022/01/fracking-with-forever-chemicals-in-colorado.pdf) use and [trade secret claims](https://doi.org/10.1016/j.jenvman.2023.119611).
 Up-to-date data sets and an online data browser are currently maintained through the sponsorship by [the FracTracker Alliance](https://www.fractracker.org/).

 # Installation